update November 30, 2018

 November 15, 2018

-Texas officials confirm a Kaufman County horse with Equine Infectious Anemia (EIA).
+Texas officials confirm a Kaufman County horse is positive with Equine Infectious Anemia (EIA).
 The state quarantined the premises where the horse resides in June 2018 after two other Quarter Horses tested positive for EIA.

 Texas Animal Health Commission (TAHC) officials confirm two more Quarter Horses in different counties also have EIA.
 One is located in Tarrant County while the other is in Tom Green County.
 Veterinarians euthanized the EIA positive horses.
 Additionally, the premises are under quarantine until each meets the requirements for release.